joseriveraphd/cyclistic_r_tableau/README.md

 <b>Given the decrease in casual riders and slight increase in members
-over Jul-Sep months, as well as hourly and geospatial trends seen above, it seems casual riders join over the summer for recreational use and, when they convert, they maximize the benefits of their membership by riding to work.</b>
+over Jul-Sep months, as well as hourly and geospatial trends seen above, it seems casual riders join over the summer for recreational use and, when they subscribe, they maximize the benefits of their membership by riding to work.</b>

-# Track key performance metrics to maximize the effectiveness of newsletter
+# Track key performance metrics to maximize the effectiveness of digital campaign

 With the current data, we can only keep track of number of rides.
-Assuming that is all we have, let’s use weekend and workday number of rides to monitor the effectiveness of the newsletter.
+Assuming that is all we have, let’s use <b> weekend and workday number of rides per customer type </b> to monitor the effectiveness of the campaign.

-Based on the increased number of weekend rides for casual riders, weekend events should be highlighted in the newsletter to promote the platform to casual riders who are trying to figure out what to do in Chicago over the weekend.
+Based on the increased number of weekend rides for casual riders, local weekend events should be highlighted in digital communications to encourage more people to ride and discover Chicago over the weekend.

 This would allow us to target casual riders who registered the maximum number of rides on Saturdays.
 See graph below for trends in number of